goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 To format the frontend code, run `make web`.

+## Documentation Setup (Optional)

+If you want to write documentation, you'll want to work in the `website` folder.

+The documentation site is built using npm, below are some abstracted make commands:

+-   Install: `make website-install` (Needed for any of the other tasks)
+-   Formatting: `make website-lint-fix` or `make website` (Run this before committing)
+-   Live editing: `make website-watch` (For real time viewing of changes)

+Again, be sure to run the formatter before committing.

 ## Running

 Now that the backend and frontend have been setup and built, you can start authentik by running `make run`. authentik should now be accessible at `http://localhost:9000`.